 One part of the park that has obviously had money spent on it though is Thomas land.
 The whole area was busy and with so many rides that we didn’t know what to go on first.
 The children just loved seeing all their favourite characters and we spent the whole morning in Thomas land, taking photos with trains, going on rides and enjoying ourselves.

 The children had such a great time.
 As far as they were concerned the trains were real and this in itself was enough to keep the kids so incredibly happy.
 Thomasland is the sort of place that makes children’s dreams come true and LP and Little man loved it.

 After lunch we got on the Percy train – although there’s also a Thomas – and took a ride to the zoo part of the park.
-The train stops in an area surrounded by animal enclosures although this area was very quiet and the enclosures didn’t have much in – a bit of a waste of space as Hubby remarked.
+The train stops in an area surrounded by animal enclosures although this area was very quiet and the enclosures didn’t have much in – a bit of a waste of space as Dave remarked.

 What other attractions are there at Drayton Manor Theme Park?